 Sugar (Bar.Deck.Lounge), 32/F, East Hotel, 29 Tai Koo Shing Road, Tai Koo, Hong Kong, www.sugar-hongkong.com

 Set in Ovolo Hotel, Komune and ABOVE by Komune are the go-to alfresco drinks spots in Wong Chuk Hang.
 Komune is an all-day-dining destination, with a focus on cocktails and fresh flavours.
-With drinks and views being the highlights, you can expect creative cocktails and generous sharing plates at this spacious sharing plates.
+With drinks and views being the highlights, you can expect creative cocktails and generous sharing plates at this spacious venue.
 Found on the 23rd floor, the rooftop bar ABOVE offers the same food and drinks as Komune, but with panoramic views of Wong Chuk Hang and beyond.
 The outdoor area can seat just under 50 people, and can cater to everything from corporate seminars to big birthday bashes.

 Found in the JC Contemporary building in Tai Kwun, Old Bailey showcases the cuisine and hospitality of the Jiangnan region, focusing on time-honoured techniques and subtle flavours.
 The indoor space is chic and spacious, but its the wrap-around terrace that has us going back for more.
 Decked out with rattan chairs and subtle pops of colour, the space combines the best of both worlds, with views of both Tai Kwun’s courtyard and city skyscrapers.
 Whether you’re joining for lunch, brunch, tea or happy hour, it’s the perfect afternoon spot.